-We found support for eight negative relationships, one positive relationship, and nine instances of no strong relationship between flexibility (reversal 1) and the \\proportion of the diet that was human food\\, and negative or no relationships with \\distance to a human food source\\ or \\number of human food sources\\ within their home range depending on the sex of the bird and the flexibility measure used (Prediction 3).
+We found support for eight negative relationships, one positive relationship, and nine instances of no strong relationship between flexibility (reversal 1) and the proportion of the diet that was human food, and negative or no relationships with distance to a human food source or number of human food sources within their home range depending on the sex of the bird and the flexibility measure used (Prediction 3).
 Because of this mixed support, we conducted an unregistered analysis to evaluate whether, overall, the prediction was supported or not and, if so, in which direction.
 Overall, results indicate that human foods are disproportionately used more by the less flexible individuals.
-This is consistent with the result above that the flexibility manipulated individuals ate more food types, thus having a more diverse diet than the less flexible individuals.
+This is consistent with the result above that the flexibility manipulated individuals at more food types, thus having a more diverse diet than the less flexible individuals.
 We originally thought that the more flexible individuals would use more human foods because they might stay near their parent's home range or move around to seek out new opportunities.
-We found that individuals in the Arizona population did not disperse very far [@sevchik2021dispersal], and individuals in the California population moved large distances across daily and annual time periods [@mccune2020spaceuse in prep.].
+We found that individuals in the Arizona population did not disperse very far (Sevchik et al., 2022), and individuals in the California population moved large distances across daily and annual time periods (McCune Kelsey B et al., 2020 in prep.).
 Despite this, flexibility was overall negatively related to the proportion of human foods taken and the number of human food sources within a home range, potentially because the less flexible individuals might specialize on human foods.
-Because this species is highly associated with human modified landscapes, we predicted they would likely rely on human foods as part of the reason for this association.
-However, an alternative possibility is that this species' shift toward using more urban and arid environments [@summers2023xpop] might not be due to grackles relying more heavily on human foods, but rather urban water sources.
+Because this species is highly associated with human modified landscapes going back as far as we have records for (e.g. Christensen, 2000; Haemig, 2011), we predicted they would likely rely on human foods as part of the reason for this association.
+However, an alternative possibility is that this species' shift toward using more urban and arid environments (Summers et al., 2023) might not be due to grackles relying more heavily on human foods, but rather urban water sources.
 Grackles eat a variety of natural foods (e.g., insects, worms, fruit), which are present in urban and non-urban habitats.
 The water available in an urban area via fountains, sprinklers, human-made ponds, lakes, and waterways can provide a stark contrast to the surrounding natural areas, which might be dominated by deserts (as in both grackle populations), forests, or agriculture (as in the California population).